LA Rams star Van Jefferson’s wife goes into labour during Super Bowl

 Van Jefferson’s wife Samaria left Super Bowl in labour with second child

-‘I’m going to stay calm … and pray to God my water doesn’t break’ Samaria Jefferson said ahead of game
+‘I’m going to stay calm … and pray to God my water doesn’t break,’ says Jefferson ahead of game

 Samaria Jefferson, wife of Los Angeles Rams wide receiver Van Jefferson, had to cut short her time watching her husband play in Super Bowl LVI when she went into labour.